MdShahnawazSheikh/MdShahnawazSheikh/README.md

 - 👀 I’m interested learning new technologies and implementing them to make people life easier!
 - 🌱 I’m currently learning Python and JavaScript
-- 💞️ I have already learnt C, C++, HTML and CSS
+- 💞️ I have already learnt C, C++, Python, HTML and CSS
 - 📫 You can reach me at starkmaliyk@gmail.com

 <!---